guoyikai2000/Uncertainty-AIGT/readme.md

-# Uncertainty: Low-prob Tokens for AI-generated Text Detection
+# Uncertainty Tokens for AI-generated Text Detection

 Official resources of **"On the Salience of Low-Probability Tokens for AI-Generated Text Detection: A Multiscale Uncertainty Perspective"**.
 Yikai Guo, Bin Wang, Xilai Fan, Wenjun Ke, Haoran Luo. **ICML 2026**.